marianogrimaux/PHP-LearnByDoing/Lesson4-composition/Readme.md

 The correct way of represeting this kind of link is with a black diamond.

+#### Agregation

-3. Agregation: Agregation differs from composition in one way: The object has a meaning in the model if it's not part of other.
+Agregation differs from composition in one way: The object has a meaning in the model if it's not part of other.

 <div>
 <img src="Diagrams/Aggregation.jpeg" width="500" height="300"/>
 </div>

 The correct way of represeting this kind of link is with a white diamond.